DeskTV/DeskTV/README.md

 ## How can I make a own app?
 If you are the owner of a website and want to port it for DeskTV, you will also find a tutorial in the wiki.

+## I need help, where can I ask?
+Ask on the Discord: https://discord.gg/ChszKqNu9z

 ## How can I help support this project?
 If you want to support this project, you can collaborate to it.
 Fork the project and make changes to the code, and create a pull request.
 Or, you can port/create websites for DeskTV.
 We currently don't accept donations of any kinds, as this is a freetime project which does not generates any costs